donnaken15/Exterieur/readme.txt

-"Façade", a one-act interactive drama v1.1
+"FaÃ§ade", a one-act interactive drama v1.1

 (c)2005-2006 Procedural Arts, www.interactivestory.net

-Façade is freeware - please give copies to your friends!
+FaÃ§ade is freeware - please give copies to your friends!

-For help, questions, feedback or comments, write to facade@interactivestory.net Get the hint guide "Behind the Façade" at www.interactivestory.net
+For help, questions, feedback or comments, write to facade@interactivestory.net Get the hint guide "Behind the FaÃ§ade" at www.interactivestory.net

 Requirements:
  Windows XP, 1.6GHz Pentium or higher